ethanfrey/signedpost/README.md

 The second client will either be a more complex app (web or mobile) that uses the crypto API to securely post data and validate and timestamp any claims.

+# Dev Zone

+This info is just for people wising to understand and modify this code.
+Not for running the app.

+## Package Layout

+The top level contains the server objects, which are constructed from the pieces below.
+The packages have the following responsibilities:

+* txn - (de)serialization, signing, and validating signatures for all transactions that can modify state, used by client to construct, and server to verify
+* store - the actual binary structures we store internally, along with functions for querying and modifying the data store
+* redux - this holds the reducer, which applies `txn` Actions to the Data `store`.
+The main class here is `Service`, which wraps a `go-merkle` tree
+* view - these are query functions and http helpers for reading the state of the app.
+* utils - common utilities (may disappear later if not really needed)
+* cmd - all commands (main packages)

+Top level package:

+* `application.go` - Implementation of a TMSP application
+* `rest.go` - Implementation of a JSON REST API to view the data
+* `chain.go` - Implementation of a tendermint proxy, allowing writing transactions to the blockchain, and querying the blockchain state.